 Competition is not a bad thing.
 Its very existence proves that there is always room for bigger and better.
 So what gives when it comes to other women?
-I believe that when it comes to our success, the answer lies in who we believe we are competing against.
+I believe that when it comes to our success, the answer lies in who we are competing against.

-I am certain we’ve all read the following quote somewhere:
+We’ve all read the following quote somewhere:

 I am in competition with no one.
 I have no desire to play the game of being better than anyone.
 I am simply trying to be better than the person I was yesterday.

 While that sounds all warm and fuzzy and awesome, and as someone who is around diverse groups of women often, I know this is not the reality amongst us.